9ae/ace/wiki/vault/o.03.md

 D: Zaki <3 Sicili / Vio <3 Zaki / Alan <3 Adolf

 - [ ] After losing his place with the org, Zaki joins Vio's agency.
+- [ ] Ch5 repeats some of these flashbacks, so maybe cut these out.

 ---